ExtremeFLOW/neko-top/documentation/pages/user_guide/objectives_and_constraints.md

 \frac{1}{2} \chi \mathbf{u}^2 d\Omega.
 \f]

-The objective can be selected by prescribing `"type": "lube_term"` and has the following input parameters:
+The objective can be selected by prescribing `"type": "brinkman_dissipation"` and has the following input parameters:

-\note the naming convention of `"lube_term"` comes from the original claim based on lubrication theory written by Gersborg-Hansen et al.
+\note the naming convention of `"brinkman_dissipation"` comes from the original claim based on lubrication theory written by Gersborg-Hansen et al.